BenIlies/NoPASARAN/docs/tutorial/index.rst

 Tutorial
 ========

-This section provides a step-by-step guide to using NoPASARAN, including various scenarios and the setup of an end-to-end control channel.
+This section provides a step-by-step guide to using NoPASARAN, including various tests and the setup of an end-to-end control channel.

-Scenarios
+Tests
 -------------------------

-Here are some example scenarios that demonstrate the basic usage of NoPASARAN.
+Here are some example tests that demonstrate the basic usage of NoPASARAN.

 .. toctree::
    :maxdepth: 1

-   Introduction to Scenarios <intro_scenarios.rst>
+   Introduction to Tests <intro_tests.rst>
    Introduction to Primitives <intro_primitives.rst>
    Introduction to Variables <intro_variables.rst>
    Introduction to Guards <intro_guards.rst>